Alchemist-X/howcryptoworksbook/Chapter_10_Hyperliquid.md

 Critics point to the JELLY token incident as evidence of discretionary control, where validators overrode market outcomes by delisting the token and forcing settlement.
 While this may have protected users from a problematic asset, it demonstrated that the protocol retains significant interventionist capabilities that run counter to decentralized ideals.

 Hyperliquid has acknowledged these concerns and indicated plans to open-source code and decentralize infrastructure over time.
 However, critics argue that the current centralized dependencies create meaningful risks around censorship, single points of failure, and discretionary control that users should understand when evaluating the protocol's trustworthiness and long-term viability.

+## Section VI: Key Takeaways

+Hyperliquid executed one of DeFi's most dramatic competitive reversals, rising from obscurity to capture nearly 70% of perpetual DEX volume by end of 2024 while dYdX collapsed from 75% to less than 10%.
+This transformation wasn't accidental, it resulted from superior strategic choices across three dimensions.
+First, Hyperliquid's tokenomics aligned incentives through aggressive fee buybacks (99% of trading fees) and a massive VC-free airdrop, while dYdX's token offered minimal value capture.
+Second, its custom HyperBFT consensus achieved sub-second finality with a fully on-chain order book, precisely when dYdX stumbled through a costly v4 migration that increased latency.
+Third, its HyperEVM execution layer provided seamless Ethereum compatibility, lowering barriers to adoption.

+The platform's architecture reflects calculated trade-offs between performance and decentralization.
+The HLP vault innovatively consolidates market-making and liquidations into a community-owned system, internalizing profits while creating concentration risk that manifested dramatically in the JELLY and XPL incidents.
+Governance evolved through HIPs that balance permissionlessness with quality control, HIP-1's Dutch auctions democratize spot listings, HIP-2 ensures baseline liquidity, and HIP-3's 1 million HYPE staking requirement gates perpetual launches to serious participants while enabling fee sharing.

+Yet centralization concerns persist beneath Hyperliquid's decentralized positioning.
+The Hyper Foundation controls roughly 81% of staked HYPE, validators run closed-source binaries with limited autonomy, and critical infrastructure depends on centralized APIs that caused a 37-minute July 2025 outage.
+The bridge relies on a permissioned 4-validator set rather than broader consensus security.
+These dependencies represent meaningful risks around censorship and single points of failure that temper the protocol's otherwise impressive technical achievements.
+Hyperliquid's trajectory illustrates crypto's fundamental tension: dominant execution often requires initial centralization, with decentralization as an aspirational roadmap rather than a present reality.